Custom Home Construction and Remodelling Tips

 Our team at Gilbert + Burke designs and builds certified Passive House homes that follow the International Passive House Association standards.
 By using less energy, your carbon footprint is reduced, and so are your energy bills!

 There are various levels of Passive House qualifications, and all focus on eco-friendly building and living standards.

 The three levels of Passive House buildings represent varying levels of building code that must be adhered to in order to be labelled under each classification.
 Passive House buildings have been gaining momentum in Canada, with more than 2,000 Passive Houses having been built across Canada so far, which is a number that’s steadily growing.
 These are the three classes of Passive Houses.

 This program has been so powerful for eco-friendly builders and supporters of energy efficient living.
 “Building it right” is more than just a priority with Passive Houses; it’s the cornerstone of the building standard.
 The Architecture 2030 Advancing Net Zero project, net zero will become a standard practice for new home construction by 2030.

-Impressive algorithms determine the energy balance of cooling, heating, dehumidifying and primary energy to significantly reduce the utility bills and energy footprint of the homeowner.
+Impressive algorithms determine the energy balance of cooling, heating, humidity and primary energy to significantly reduce the energy footprint and in turn the cost of utilities .
 Passive House buildings have a proven track record and fit into Canada’s climate very well.
-Buildings under the Passive House designation use upwards of 90 percent less energy from heating and cooling than regular buildings.
+Buildings constructed under the Passive House designation can use up to 90 percent less energy than regular buildings.

 For more information on our experience at Gilbert + Burke with designing and building net zero energy homes that fit the Passive House standards, get connected with our team of design and build pros today at 705-328-9431.
 We would be thrilled to walk you through more of the benefits of choosing an energy efficient, high-performance Passive House for you and your family.